Davis Cup Finals Spots At Stake Despite Virus Pressure - UrduPoint

 Davis Cup Finals Spots At Stake Despite Virus Pressure

-Twelve countries will this weekend eye the finals of the Davis Cup, the venerable 120-year-old team competition suddenly confronted with the global spread of a very modern deadly virus
+Twelve countries will this weekend qualify for the finals of the Davis Cup, the venerable 120-year-old team competition suddenly confronted with the global spread of a very modern deadly virus

-Paris, (APP - UrduPoint / Pakistan Point News - 5th Mar, 2020 ) :Twelve countries will this weekend eye the finals of the Davis Cup, the venerable 120-year-old team competition suddenly confronted with the global spread of a very modern deadly virus.
+Paris, (APP - UrduPoint / Pakistan Point News - 5th Mar, 2020 ) :Twelve countries will this weekend qualify for the finals of the Davis Cup, the venerable 120-year-old team competition suddenly confronted with the global spread of a very modern deadly virus.

 Defending champions Spain, 2019 runners-up Canada, semi-finalists Great Britain and Russia, as well as wild cards France and Serbia, are already assured of their spots in the Madrid finals in November.